Skip to main content

 “We are incredibly excited to be unveiling these works in the Fallon Theatre,” said James Frazier, dean of FSU’s College of Fine Arts.
 “Being selected as the build team for the Prague Quadrennial is a great honor and is indicative of the high caliber of our technical theatre program.”

-Known as “the Olympics of performance design,” the Prague Quadrennial of Performance Design and Space hosts tens of thousands of designers, scholars and professionals from around the globe.
-The two designs constructed at FSU will represent the United States on the global stage in the Czech Republic this June.
+Known as “the Olympics of performance design,” the Prague Quadrennial of Performance Design and Space hosts tens of thousands of designers, scholars, and professionals from around the globe.
+The two designs were constructed at FSU to represent the United States on the global stage in the Czech Republic in June of 2023.

-The build team, led by Jim Lile, associate professor of technical production, is made up of eight FSU School of Theatre technical production graduate students and several theatre faculty members.
+The build team, led by Jim Lile, associate professor of technical production, comprises eight FSU School of Theatre technical production graduate students and several theatre faculty members.